dynamai/dynamai.github.io/README.md

 <p align="center">
   <img src="dynamai.png"  class="circle-img">
 </p>
 Dynamai is a *research and innovation group* dedicated to exploring the dynamic intersection of dynamical systems and artificial intelligence (AI).
-We are passionate about translating academic rigor into impactful solutions, creating both first-rate publications and real-world value at this exciting frontier.
+We are passionate about translating academic rigor into impactful solutions, creating both first-rate publications and real-world value at this exciting frontier!
 <br>

 ## Missions